Canonical domains for coadjoint orbits: The flow for imaginary time

 The composition of the symplectomorphism $\psi^{-1}$ and $\Psi$ in Theorems \ref{thm:canonical} and \ref{thm:duality} with $\Xi $ is a $\KK$-equivariant symplectomorphism

 which is the identity on the zero section.
 In the case of $X\subset i\mathfrak{su}(2)$ discussed in Examples \ref{ex:su(2)} and \ref{ex:sl(2C)} we have $\Upsilon(D)=D$.
 However, the corresponding automorphism $\Upsilon$ is not the identity.
-Equation (\ref{eq:spherical-to-hyperbolic}) shows that a trajectory of the vector field $Y$ is not send to a trajectory of the Euler vector field (the image of the trajectory is not in the Iwasawa fiber of the hyperboloid). \end{remark}
+Equation (\ref{eq:spherical-to-hyperbolic}) shows that a trajectory of the vector field $Y$ is not sent to a trajectory of the Euler vector field (the image of the trajectory is not in a Iwasawa fiber of the hyperboloid). \end{remark}